Monitor your credit health

 No one starts with a perfect credit score—it’s something you have to work for.
 You’ll see that it’s about balancing having credit and paying it down on time.

-Here are a few factors that can positively impact your credit score:
+Here are a few factors that can positively affect your credit score:

 • Paying bills on time: Missing payments or paying late can lower your creditworthiness and may lead to higher interest rates.